benbrastmckie/ModalHistory/README.md

 ## Overview

+The seminar will be held in the Stata Building, room `32-D831` at MIT.

-The course will be divided into the four modules indicated below.
+The seminar will be divided into the four modules indicated below.
-Readings will be arranged chronologically where primary readings for each week will be indicated in **bold**.
+Readings will be arranged chronologically where primary readings for each week will be in **bold**.
-All readings will be accessible on the private repository for the seminar (links below).
+All readings will be accessible on the [private repository](https://github.com/benbrastmckie/ModalHistoryPrivate) for the seminar.
 Some readings may be subject to change.

 Students taking the course for credit may choose between the _formal track_ which fulfills the logic requirement and the _historical track_ which does not.
-All students will be required to have a GitHub account to access the [private repository](https://github.com/benbrastmckie/ModalHistoryPrivate) for the course.
+All students will be required to have a GitHub account to access the private repository for the course.
 Please send me an email from the same email address that you use to sign into GitHub to gain access.
-Add a star to this repository so that I can verify that you have created an account and can see the course materials.
+Add a star to this repository so that I can verify that you have created an account and see who is taking the course.

-Grades will be determined according to the selected track:
+There are two tracks to choose from where grades will be determined accordingly:

+### Historical Track

+- [10%] Present a topic in class (15min), revising the class notes for that week
+- [10%] Open two [issues](https://github.com/benbrastmckie/ModalHistory/issues) to raise a substantial question or make an observation
+- [80%] Write a final term paper (5k words)

 ### Formal Track